Moscow Mule Cake Layers

 Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle until fully combined.
 Mix chunks of room-temperature butter slowly into the dry mix, on a low speed.
 Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.

 Pour in egg whites and mix on low until just incorporated.
-Combine the buttermilk and vodka, and mix in in two installments, on a low speed.
-Add in mint leaves, ginger, lime zest, food color, and oil, and mix at a low speed until fully incorporated.
+Combine the buttermilk, vodka, and ginger beer, and mix in in two installments, on a low speed.
+Add in mint leaves, ginger, lime zest, food color (if using), and oil, and mix at a low speed until fully incorporated.
 Scrape down the sides of the bowl with a spatula, then beat on medium speed for about 30 seconds.

 Divide batter evenly between the prepared cake pans (I find a kitchen scale helpful for this part!).
 This guarantees your layers will bake to be the same height.